Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 *Based on a 35-40 hour clinical week.
 Salaries represent net income after practice overhead for owners or high-tier associate positions.

-Immediate Verdict: The earnings hierarchy is clear: Oral Surgeon > Orthodontist > General Dentist.
-However, this salary premium comes at a significant cost in time, training, and personal investment.
+Key Insight.
+The general compensation hierarchy is consistent: Oral Surgeon > Orthodontist > General Dentist.
+However, this salary premium comes at a significant investment in time, training, and financial resources.

-To understand the salary differences, you must first understand the diverging educational journeys.
+To understand the salary differences, it is important to understand the diverging educational journeys.

 1. General Dentist (DDS/DMD)